tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

-  I don't see any warnings mentioned above but this plugin is still useful: say, it adds ESLint rule to check for presence of Flow declaration (`// @flow`) when type annotation is added to the file - ESLint will complain if it's missing:
+  I don't see any warnings mentioned above but this plugin is still useful: say, it adds ESLint rule to check for presence of Flow declaration (`// @flow`) if type annotation is added to the file - ESLint will complain if declaration is missing:

   ```
   Type annotations require valid Flow declaration.